prjemian/cmd_response/docs/source/epics/rpi_epics.rst

 additional libraries for EPICS area detector
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These packages must be added to build GraphicsMagick for EPICS area
+These packages must be added to build *GraphicsMagick* for
-detector.
+*EPICS area detector*.

 ::